 - Vera Falls

-Brittania Falls and Red Rock Falls are not too far from Flat Rock Falls, but Vera Falls is a bit further away into the valley, and the track there is generally considered hard.
+Brittania Falls and Red Rock Falls are not too far from Flat Rock Falls, but Vera Falls is quite a bit further into the valley, and the track there is challenging.